HOW TO GET INVOLVED......

 Don't worry if you have no horse experience, as long as you are keen to participate and learn, enjoy working as a team to help others progress, you will fit in well.
 Most of our present volunteers have been with us for many years and find the experience very rewarding and fulfilling.

-The riding sessions tie in with the school term times, each lesson lasts for approximately half an hour and multiple sessions are often held, currently taking place at La Carriere Riding Stables on Tuesdays between 1.00 and 2.00 pm and Thursdays from 1.00 to 2.30 pm. and at Melrose Riding School on Wednesdays between 1.30 and 2.30 pm and Fridays from 3.00 to 3.30 pm.
+The riding sessions tie in with the school term times, each lesson lasts for approximately half an hour and multiple sessions are often held, currently taking place at La Carriere Riding Stables on Thursdays between 1.00 and 2.30 pm and at Melrose Riding School on Wednesdays between 1.30 and 2.30 pm and Fridays from 3.00 to 3.30 pm.

 Should you wish to be involved but find it difficult to be available for the rides we would love to have some help with our fund-raising activities.